sodapop02/icd-coding/README.md

-# A Comprehensive Study of Class-Sensitive Learning for Long-Tailed ICD Coding
+# Mitigating Imbalance in ICD Coding: A Comprehensive Evaluation of Loss Functions and Threshold Optimization

 This repository contains the official implementation for the paper, "A Comprehensive Study of Class-Sensitive Learning for Long-Tailed ICD Coding."
 We provide a systematic framework for evaluating various class-sensitive loss functions to address the severe class imbalance problem in automated ICD coding.